Living with hearing loss can be quite an adjustment for you and your family. Sometimes it can even be dangerous.

 In many neighborhoods today, sadly, many people don’t know their neighbors.
 This lack of connection adds risk to both the hearing and the hearing impaired alike.
 Find opportunities to get to know the people in the homes around yours.
 Keep each other informed of suspicious activities you may need to be on the lookout for.
 You never know when you may need their help!

 8. Share Your Limitations with Friends and Family

 No one wants to admit that they have hearing loss, but those close to you need to know.
 They can alert you to something you may not hear so that you can go to safety.
 If they don’t know that you can’t hear, they will assume that you hear it too.

 9. Keep Your Car Well-Maintained

-This is the most critical thing you can to do to stay safe.
+This is the most critical thing you can do to stay safe.
 Get your hearing checked annually to determine when your hearing loss is significant enough to require an assistive device.
-Don’t delay because of time constraints, money or pride.
-A hearing aid can help you stay safer in many settings at home, work, park, shopping and driving.
+Don’t delay because of time constraints, money, or pride.
+A hearing aid can help you stay safer in many settings at home, work, park, shopping, and driving.

-Hearing aids today are more functional, affordable and discreet.
+Hearing aids today are very functional, affordable, and discreet.